telerik/blazor-docs/components/window/overview.md

 ## Size

-The Window can occupy a predefined size on the screen, and allow the user to resize it.
+The Window can occupy a predefined size on the screen, or expand automatically, based on the content.
+By default, users can resize the Window.
 Learn more about the [Window features, related to size and resizing]({%slug components/window/size%}).

+## Dragging

+By default, users can move the Window on the page by dragging its titlebar.
+Learn more about how to use the [Window's `Draggable` feature]({%slug window-draggable%}).

 ## Responsiveness

-The Window component can be fully responsive when the browser window size changes.
-Here is an [example that shows how to achieve responsive behavior]({%slug window-kb-responsive%}).
+The Window component can be responsive when the browser window size changes.
+Here is an [example how to achieve responsive Window behavior]({%slug window-kb-responsive%}).
 One way is to use the `Width` and `Height` parameters of the Window.
 Another option is to apply CSS styles.

 ## Window Parameters

+The following table lists the Window parameters, which are not discussed elsewhere in the component documentation.
+Also check the [Window API](/blazor-ui/api/Telerik.Blazor.Components.TelerikWindow) for a full list of parameters and events.

 <style>
     article style + table {